Kotlin/kotlinx.serialization/docs-website/topics/serialization-cbor.md

 With the `@CborArray` annotation, this example is encoded as a CBOR array: `0x8226f6`.
 Without it, the same class is encoded as a CBOR map: `0xa263616c6726636b6964f6`.

-Unlike JSON, CBOR supports maps with non-trivial keys.
-Some parsers, such as [`jackson-dataformat-cbor`](https://github.com/FasterXML/jackson-dataformats-binary), don't support this feature.

-> For a JSON workaround, see [Allow structured map keys](serialization-json-configuration.md#allow-structured-map-keys).
->
-{style="tip"}

-By using annotations like `@ByteString` and `@CborArray`, you can customize how CBOR encodes data to better match existing specifications and, in some cases, reduce binary size.

 ## Definite and indefinite length encoding in CBOR

-CBOR supports two encodings for maps and arrays: *definite length encoding* and *indefinite length encoding*.
+CBOR supports [two encodings](https://datatracker.ietf.org/doc/html/rfc8949#section-3.2.2) for maps and arrays: *definite length encoding* and *indefinite length encoding*.

 By default, Kotlin serialization uses indefinite length encoding.
 This means that the number of elements in a map or array isn't encoded explicitly, and a terminating byte is appended after the last element.